canonical/ubuntu.com/templates/legal/data-privacy/sso.md

 - Provide us proof of your identity.
 - Let us know the information to which your request relates.

+Let us know the information to which your request relates.
 Please note that if you ask us to remove your SSO and/or Ubuntu One account you will no longer be able to access certain Canonical and third party services.

 ## Your right to complain